AntumMT/game-antum/README.md

 The game includes the mods from the default [minetest_game](https://github.com/minetest/minetest_game/tree/master/mods)

+***Currently, a development version of the Minetest server is required.
+It has been tested with [build 0d4d35a](https://github.com/minetest/minetest/tree/0d4d35a).***

+---

 ### The following mods are also included:

 ***"UPDATE" Denotes update available***